-If students have a meal plan, they will continue to receive meals each day delivered to their food locker.
-Currently, meals are being delivered between 10am and 12pm each day.
-Students are able to order off of an online menu provided by Sodexo with lots of choices to accommodate additional preferences and portion needs.
+If students have a meal plan, they continue to receive meals each day delivered to their food locker.
+Currently, meals are delivered between 10am and 12pm each day.
+Students can order off of an online menu provided by Sodexo with lots of choices to accommodate additional preferences and portion needs.
 Snacks and beverages are also provided.

-If students do not have a meal plan, they will have meals delivered to their food locker and their student account will be charged (if they are in need of financial assistance, please know that support is available).
+If students do not have a meal plan, they have meals delivered to their food locker and their student account is charged (if they are in need of financial assistance, please know that support is available).
 All isolation rooms come with a refrigerator and microwave for student use.

 It is very important to us that students have the tools and resources needed to stay caught up academically.
 There are many virtual resources available.
 They can reach out to Academic Advising & Assistance (509-313-4072) for guidance.
 Additionally, Foley Library can provide your student with temporary access to online content (509-313-5931).